rhea80/Function-Interposition/README.txt

 This directory contains the following directories and files

 README.txt: this file
-Makefile: a top-level makefile
-	Run make in this directory to create a zip file called p3-submit.zip for submission.

 Each directory contains a Makefile
 	make
 		compiles the program